+As used in this rule, “lost revenue rate” shall mean the value, when multiplied by energy efficiency savings, that yields a utility’s proposed lost revenue.

-(v) As used in this rule, "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts for Class C-D private electric utilities and Class A-B-C-D municipal electric utilities, as developed by the National Association of Regulatory Utility Commissioners and adopted by the commission for Indiana electric utilities under 170 IAC 4-2-2.
+As used in this rule, "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts for Class C-D private electric utilities and Class A-B-C-D municipal electric utilities, as developed by the National Association of Regulatory Utility Commissioners and adopted by the commission for Indiana electric utilities under 170 IAC 4-2-2.

+As used in this rule, “net energy” means the portion of gross energy that is attributable to the energy efficiency program, including free ridership and spillover.

+As used in this rule, “net demand” means the portion of gross demand that is attributable to the DSM program, including free ridership and spillover.

+As used in this rule, “non-energy benefits” includes, but is not limited to, reductions in water consumption, reduced participant operating and maintenance costs, reduced utility labor costs, improved participant health impacts, increased participant property value, increased participant comfort, decreased arrearages, and utility reduction of transaction costs related to meter disconnections and reconnections.

-(w) As used in this rule, "participant" means a utility customer participating in a utility-sponsored DSM program.
+As used in this rule, "participant" means a utility customer participating in a utility-sponsored DSM program.

-(x) As used in this rule, "participation level" means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the demand-side program expressed as a percentage or a fraction.
+As used in this rule, "participation level" means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the demand-side program expressed as a percentage or a fraction.

-(y) As used in this rule, "penetration" means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+As used in this rule, "penetration" means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.

-(z) As used in this rule, "persistence" means the DSM measure's effectiveness over time.
-The effectiveness of a DSM measure is represented as the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure's installation or implementation.
-The measure of effectiveness is a function of the following two (2) factors:
+As used in this rule, "persistence" means the DSM measure's effectiveness over time.
+The effectiveness of a DSM measure is represented as the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the DSM measure's installation or implementation.
+The DSM measure of effectiveness is a function of the following two (2) factors:

 (1) Equipment degradation.